toitlang/jaguar/README.md

 ```

 and edit `examples/hello.toit` or any of the files it depends on in your favorite editor.

+# Visual Studio Code

+The Toit SDK used by Jaguar comes with support for [Visual Studio Code](https://code.visualstudio.com/download).
+Once installed, you can add the [Toit language extension](https://marketplace.visualstudio.com/items?itemName=toit.toit)
+and get full language support for Toit, including syntax highlighting, integrated static analysis, and code completions.
+Jaguar already comes with everything you need, so if you can run `jag` from your `PATH`, the extension will automatically
+find the Toit SDK downloaded by Jaguar and use that.

 # Building it yourself